dimaga/drlnd-p1-navigation/Report.md

 Where _N_ is the number of experience tuples in the replay buffer, &beta; equals 0.4 in the beginning and linearly converges to 1.0 after 100000 training steps.
 The pioritized replay buffer is implemented in ```PrioritizedReplayBuffer``` class in _Navigation.ipynb_.

 All the hyper-parameter values are borrowed from the article.
+Except that for convenience of integrating distributed q-value in the next section on the top of the prioritized replay agent, I use squares of residuals, not their modules.

 #### Distributed Q-Value